PaulSHahn/emacssetup/README.md

 # emacssetup

 Emacs setup tailored for the Python and Javascript development we will be doing at *NPC*.
-Currently, the master branch contains setting intended for *emacs* major version 26.
+Currently, the master branch contains settings intended for *emacs* major version 26.

 # Emacs setup notes